tbwork/anole-config/README.md

 you just need to add #env:xxx at the beginning of the file.

 ## Reason 2
 Sometimes our configurations depend on another configuration.
-When we update one configuration, all other dependent configurations will be automatically updated.
+We hope when we update one configuration, all other dependent configurations should be updated automatically.
 Anole natively supports this functionality.

 ## Reason 3